- Quality of Life Guide

 More seniors are looking to home care.
 Who wouldn’t prefer to stay in his own home, enjoying cherished memories and maintaining a level of privacy and independence?
 There are more care options available to seniors and their families than ever before, and in-home care can be that solution.
 However, families need to ask the right questions.
 If you are seeking a care solution for yourself or someone you love, take control of the situation and leverage the information that is available to you.

-Comfort Keepers® Montclair & Hasbrouck Heights, NJ provides in-home care services in the following areas:
+Comfort Keepers® provides in-home care services in the following areas in NJ:

 Maplewood, Short Hills, Millburn, Rutherford, Roseland, Hackensack, Essex Fells, Union, Fort Lee, South Orange, West Orange, Montclair, Glen Ridge, Verona, Hasbrouck Heights, Leonia, Ridgefield Park, Palisades Park, Wood-Ridge, Bogota, East Rutherford, Carlstadt, Moonachie, Teterboro, South Hackensack, Clifton, the Caldwell, Vauxhall and the select surrounding areas in Essex, Bergen, Passaic, Hudson, Union, Morris and Middlesex counties.